Data-Science-Community-SRM/Handwriting-Generation/readme.md

 <a href="https://dscommunity.in">
 	<img src="https://github.com/Data-Science-Community-SRM/template/blob/master/Header.png?raw=true" width=80%/>
 </a>
-  <h2 align="center">Handwriting Synthesis</h2>
+  <h2 align="center">Handwriting Generation</h2>
-<h4 align="center">Implementation of the handwriting synthesis experiments in the paper <a href="https://arxiv.org/abs/1308.0850">Generating Sequences with Recurrent Neural Networks</a> by Alex Graves.
+<h4 align="center">Implementation of the handwriting generation experiments in the paper <a href="https://arxiv.org/abs/1308.0850">Generating Sequences with Recurrent Neural Networks</a> by Alex Graves.
 The implementation closely follows the original paper, with a few slight deviations, and the generated samples are of similar quality to those presented in the paper.</h4>
 </p>

 ## Requirements